machal/cssmine-content/content/css3-border-radius.md

 Browser Support
 ---------------

-There is absolutely no problem in modern browsers.
-If you need rounded corners in IE8, just use [css3pie.com](http://css3pie.com/) but watch out - it is going to slow your web site down.
+There are absolutely no problems in modern browsers.
+If you need rounded corners in IE8, just use [css3pie.com](http://css3pie.com/) but watch out - it is going to slow your website down.

 Therefore, I strongly recommend a zero fallback strategy.
 As a result, users with older browsers simply will not see rounded corners.
 And what the eye doesn't see, the heart doesn't grieve over.

-If the background color leaks outside of a rounded corner in some browsers, just add `background-clip: padding-box`.
+If the background color bleeds outside of a rounded corner in some browsers, just add `background-clip: padding-box`.
 See [tumble.sneak.co.nz/post/928998513/fixing-the-background-bleed](http://tumble.sneak.co.nz/post/928998513/fixing-the-background-bleed)

-MSIE9 supports `border-radius`, however it is not possible to combine it with the `filter` property that is widely used for color transitions.
-It can be solved by setting a `hidden` value for both the `border-radius` and `overflow` properties of a parent element.
+MSIE9 supports `border-radius`.
+However, it is not possible to combine it with the `filter` property that is widely used for color transitions.
+This can be solved by setting a `hidden` value for both the `border-radius` and `overflow` properties of a parent element.